BroadSoft-Xtended/SampleApps/teamone/older/java/README.md

 3. authenticating on behalf of one of those users using the OAuth2 "refresh-token" grant.
 4. acting as that user to create a new organization and workspace.
 5. acting as that user to add other users to the shared organization and workspace
-6. using the HMAC-based Single-Sign-On protocol to generate a link that authenticates as one of those users and launches Intellinote directly into that shared workspace.
+6. using the HMAC-based Single-Sign-On protocol to generate a link that authenticates as one of those users and launches Team-One directly into that shared workspace.

 **To run these examples** you can do one of the following: